LaFosseAcademy/barts_training/session_notes/module_1_session_notes.md

 We'll finish this module looking at Pivot Tables.

-PivotTables are one of the most powerful tools available to anyone working with tabular data, and also one of the most underused.
+PivotTables are one of the most powerful tools available to anyone working with tabular data, and also one of the most underused - they're going to help us answer our third question **how can you summarise large datasets when data is evolving and the insight you need is frequently changing?**

 The reason most people avoid them is that they look complex and feel unfamiliar.
 Once you understand the logic and the different fields — rows, columns, values, filters — they become the fastest way to answer a question like "how does this break down by team?" or "what does this look like by month?"